CQCL/lambeq/_sources/glossary.rst.txt

     matrix product state (MPS)
         A factorization of a large tensor into a chain-like product of smaller tensors. ``lambeq`` is equipped with :term:`ansätze <ansatz (plural: ansätze)>` that implement various forms of matrix product states, allowing the execution of large :term:`tensor networks <tensor network>` on classical hardware.

+    model
+        A ``lambeq`` model is a class holding the trainable weights and other model-specific information, used in supervised learning.
+A model is always associated with a specific backend, such as PyTorch, NumPy, or :term:`tket`, and is paired with a matching :term:`trainer`.

     monoidal category
         A :term:`category` equipped with the monoidal product :math:`\otimes` and monoidal unit :math:`I`, providing an abstraction suitable for quantum computation.  :term:`Categorical quantum mechanics (CQM) <categorical quantum mechanics (CQM)>` and :term:`DisCoCat` are both based on the mathematical framework of monoidal categories.

     natural language processing (NLP)
         The use of computational methods for solving language-related problems.

+    parser
+        A statistical tool that converts a sentence into a hierarchical representation that reflects the syntactic relationships between the words (a :term:`syntax tree`) based on a specific grammar formalism.

     pregroup grammar
         A grammar formalism developed by Joachim Lambek in 1999 [Lam1999]_ based on the notion of a *pregroup*.
 Pregroup grammars are closely related to categorial grammars (such as :term:`CCG <Combinatory Categorial Grammar (CCG)>`).
 In category-theoretic terms, a pregroup grammar forms a :term:`rigid category`, sometimes also referred to as a non-symmetric :term:`compact closed category`.